 Chinese New Year falls on a different date each year.
-In 2014 it will fall on Friday 31 January, and it's the year of the Horse.
+In 2015 it falls on Thursday 19 February, and it's the Year of the Goat.

 Many legends exist that tell how the 12 animals of the Chinese Zodiac came to be.
 My favourite is the story that all 12 animals wanted to be leader of the pack.
 The only way to settle it was to race across the river, with the first to reach the other side becoming leader.
 They jumped in and swam as fast as they could towards the other side.
 Each year was named after each animal in the order in which they finished: rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, chicken, dog and pig.
 In actual fact the ox would have been first, but the cunning rat sat on his back and jumped off onto the opposite bank just before they arrived and therefore won the race!

 Unlike the western horoscope which is used for fortune telling, the purpose of the Chinese horoscope is to provide information about a person's character and talents.
 People born in the year of the Goat are recognised as honest, mild-mannered and creative.

 Chinese New Year lasts for 15 days, with the 15th day called the Lantern Festival.
 New Year's Eve and New Year's Day are traditionally celebrated as family affairs, with food as the main focus.
 Chinese families will prepare their meal over many days – the tremendous amount of food prepared was meant to symbolise abundance and wealth for the household.
 If you'd like to join in the celebrations, here are some tips to make it authentic.

 Clean the house before the new year starts (a bit like a spring clean), and make sure you sweep toward the middle of the house so that you don't sweep out any of the family luck.
 This John Lewis Croft Collection dustpan and brush set will cheer up chores and store away easily.